-If you just installed a recent update and are having trouble with it, then you can follow these steps to downgrade OxygenOS on the OnePlus 3.
+If you just installed a recent update and don’t like it, then you can follow these steps to downgrade OxygenOS on the OnePlus 3 and OnePlus 3T.

 Many people enjoy getting that latest and greatest OTA update because it comes with security patches, performance improvements, bug fixes and best of all. . .new features.
 While OEMs and the developers they hire typically do a great job of ironing out all the bugs, it’s virtually impossible for them to test every single app and every single settings configuration for the smartphone.
 9 times out of 10 they generally do a great job, but there are some cases where a new update can just wreck your device.